Advanced Placement (AP) Credit

 College Level Examination Program (CLEP)

 Students may be awarded credit for College Level Examinations taken under the College Entrance Examination Board.
-If you take the general examinations in english composition, mathematics, natural sciences, humanities, social sciences, and history and achieve the recommended scores of the Commission on Educational Credit and Credentials of the American Council on Education (ACE), you are given KE (credit by exam) credit for the first sequential course in the above areas.
+If you take the general examinations in mathematics, natural sciences, humanities, social sciences, and history and achieve the recommended scores of the Commission on Educational Credit and Credentials of the American Council on Education (ACE), you are given KE (credit by exam) credit for the first sequential course in the above areas.
 Many other subject examinations may be used to earn KE credit, but you must achieve recommended ACE scores to receive credit.
-Listed here are the CLEP Equivalencies.
+Listed here are the CLEP Equivalencies (PDF)

 Credit given through the College Level Examination Program does not apply toward the residency requirement for graduation.